-It’s worthwhile to be aware of the effects that another culture’s holiday season could have on conducting business.
+It’s worthwhile to be aware of the effects that another culture’s holiday season could have on business etiquette.
 For example, don’t expect much out of the Shanghai office during Chinese New Year, as the entire country practically shuts down.
-Similarly, Ramadan can also affect the productivity of your Muslim colleagues, as they are likely fasting during the work day.
+Similarly, Ramadan can also affect the productivity of your Muslim colleagues, as they are likely fasting during the workday.
 Be patient and understanding of anyone that might be observing a holiday.

 Giving and receiving gifts

 Gift-giving can cause confusion and great offense if the traditions of the culture are not adhered to.
 In many cultures, colleagues celebrate negotiations, contract, or projects with gifts.
 Gifts for the office, such as a nice bottle of wine or liquor, are sometimes appropriate.
 In other cultures, gifts are bribes; as such, offering gifts to an associate could result in subsequent legal action.
 In Australia and many African countries, gift giving is not the norm.
 However, gift exchanges between associates are strongly rooted in tradition in Indonesia, Japan, and the Philippines.
 Gracious style and ornate presentation are a part of this tradition.